 Macroinvertebrates include the caddisflies, mayflies, stoneflies, worms and snails that live in rivers.
 They are an important food source for fish and birds and sensitive to the combination of nutrients, sediment and habitat.
-Due to this sensitivity, they are considered to be a good representation of overall water quality and ecosystem health.
-The different macroinvertebrates present can be identified and then converted to a MCI score.
+Due to this sensitivity they are considered to be a good representation of overall water quality and ecosystem health.
+The different macroinvertebrates present can be identified and then converted to a score called the MCI.